 Check with us or your instructor before bringing in a take-home exam.
 Consultants cannot help you with take-home exams unless the instructor has given Sweetland written permission to provide assistance.
 Sweetland needs to receive the permission, by email to email@example.com, at least 24 hours before your scheduled appointment.
 Thanks for helping us respect university standards for academic integrity.

 You may schedule two 30-minute or one 60-minute appointment per week, with a limit of seven hours per full term (four hours per half term), including walk-ins.
 There is a two appointment maximum for grant proposals or fellowship applications support.
 These limits allow us to meet with as many students as we can each term.
 Appointments can be scheduled up to seven calendar days in advance.

 If you are disabled or differently abled, please let us know what you may need to have an effective WW consultation.
 It would help us greatly if you give us advance notice by emailing firstname.lastname@example.org about any steps we could take to make this consultation fully accessible for you.

 Scheduling your appointment

 1. Visit Sweetland’s Writing Workshop scheduling website.

 3. If you have already registered this academic year, please type in your umich.edu email address and the password you created.
-Previously registered students will need to update their account information.
-If you have not registered, please see the “Online Registration” section above.
+Previously registered students will need to update their account information each year.
+If you have not registered, follow the instructions to register.

 5. Locate the day, time, and consultant (if preferred) you would like an appointment with.
 Click on the appropriate white block of time; a “New appointment” window will appear.